sheepy0125/clipboard-image-saver/README.md

 Normally, one would need to open Paint or another image editing program, paste the image in, and save it.

-With this amazing program, one would be able to save an image with a simple Ctrl+V!
+With this amazing program, one would be able to save an image with a simple button click!

 # Features

 -   [x] Easy to use GUI that's mobile-first for some reason
 -   [x] Pasting images
 -   [x] Viewing pasted images
+-   [x] Dragging and zooming pasted images
 -   [x] Saving images
--   [ ] Configuring auto paste or pasting manually
+-   [x] Configuring auto paste or pasting manually
 -   [x] Configuring where images are saved
 -   [x] Configuring anti-aliasing
--   [ ] Configuring saving as different file formats
+-   [x] Configuring saving as different file formats
 -   [x] Transparency support
 -   [ ] Lightweight portable Linux application through an AppImage